Amanda Brugel

 Amanda Brugel (born March 24, 1978) is a Canadian actress.
 Born and raised in Pointe-Claire (a suburb of Montreal), Quebec, she made her acting debut in the drama film Vendetta (1999).
 This was followed by roles in the comedy film A Diva's Christmas Carol (2000), the slasher horror film Jason X (2001), the comedy film Sex After Kids (2013), for which she won an ACTRA Award for Best Female Performance, the satirical drama film Maps to the Stars (2014), the independent drama film Room (2015), the superhero film Suicide Squad (2016), the drama film Kodachrome (2017), and the action thriller film Becky (2020).

 Brugel starred as Lynnie Jordan in the Showcase soap opera Paradise Falls (2008), Michelle Krasnoff in the Citytv comedy series Seed (2013–2014), Marci Coates in the Space science fiction series Orphan Black (2015), Nina Gomez in the CBC comedy series Kim's Convenience (2016–2021), and Rita Blue in the Hulu dystopian drama series The Handmaid's Tale (2017–2025).
 In 2021, Brugel joined the judging panel of the second season of the reality competition series Canada's Drag Race.

 Throughout her career, Brugel has received several accolades, including two Canadian Screen Awards for her work in Kim's Convenience and Canada's Drag Race, and an ACTRA Award win and Canadian Comedy Award nomination for her performance in Sex After Kids.

 Early life

 Brugel was born in Pointe-Claire, Quebec, Canada.
 Her mother is English, and immigrated to Canada, while her biological father, whom she never met, is African-American.
-Her mother would later marry a man of South Asian (or Southeast Asian) and of Jewish descent.
-He would adopt Brugel, and she has stated that she considers him her father.
+Her mother later married a man of South Asian (or Southeast Asian) and of Jewish descent.
+He adopted Brugel, and she has stated that she considers him her father.

 She started out as a dancer but quit when she grew to be taller than her partners.
 She entered the renowned Theatre Program at York University with a Fine Arts talent scholarship and graduated with a Bachelor of Fine Arts degree in 2000.